duniter/duniter-python-api/docs/index.rst

 duniterpy : A python implementation of duniter API
 ==================================================

-duniterpy is a library to develop an application for duniter. duniterpy helps to handle the following problem :
+Duniterpy is a library to develop an client Python application for Duniter.
+Duniterpy helps to handle the following problem :

 * Request Basic Merkle API provided by duniter nodes
 * Request nodes in a non-blocking way
 * Handle duniter signing keys